 - Students in a practical study semester which is part of their regular studies under § 29, paragraph 3, sentence 2 State University Regulations - LHG.

 - Students who are non-EU or EEA citizens with a residence permit under § 55, paragraph 1 Asylum Law, who have citizenship of a country which the Federal Office for Migration and Refugees assesses as having a high protection quota - § 6 Abs.
 6 LHGebG.
-Currently these are: Eritrea, Iraq, Iran, Syria and Somalia.
+Currently these are: Eritrea and Syria.

 - Students with a disability which significant hinders their studies as set out in § 2 of the 9th book of the Social Welfare Statutes (Sozialgesetzbuch).